ghitacornel/testSpring/readme.txt

 Note that not all containers offer such functionality.
 Note that this functionality is offered by the container through a specific container API.

-Using event based approach can lead to less maintainable code, specially when control is lost over defined producers or consumers or manner of communication ( synchronous / asynchronous + transactional / non transactional )

 see beans.events.*

 9. A BEAN CONTAINER CAN PROVIDE TIME BASED EVENT GENERATION SUPPORT